GoogleChrome/web.dev/src/site/content/en/learn/html/inline-text/index.md

 ### `<b>`

 The [`<b>`](https://developer.mozilla.org/docs/Web/HTML/Element/b) element can be used to draw attention to text that is not otherwise important.
-This element doesn’t convey any special semantic information and should only be used when none of the other elements in this section fit the purpose.
-No example is provided as I couldn’t come up with a valid use case; that’s how "last resort" this element is.
+This element doesn't convey any special semantic information and should only be used when none of the other elements in this section fit the purpose.
+No example is provided as I couldn't come up with a valid use case; that's how "last resort" this element is.

 ## White space